 - Reviewing scan results

-- How background scanning works
+- How does background scanning work?

 - Disabling auto scanning